singh-man/books/crackingTheCoding/14_databases.md

 The drawback, however, is that if the tables are large, we may spend an unnecessarily long time doing joins on tables.

 Denormalization, then, strikes  a different compromise.
-Under denormalization, we decide that we're  okay with  some redundancy and  some extra  effort  to update the  database in order to get  the  efficiency  advan­tages of fewer joins.
+Under denormalization, we decide that we're  okay with  some redundancy and  some extra  effort  to update the  database in order to get  the  efficiency  advantages of fewer joins.

 | Cons of Denomaralization                                                         | Pros of Denomaralization                                                                                                   |